ViciousCupcake/ViciousCupcake/README.md

 ![](assets/header.png)
 Glad to meet you!
 I'm Jonathan, a Computer Science major at UCLA.
 This past summer, I've been working at [Google](https://about.google), on their Ads team.
 Specifically, I've been working with other engineers to design a new framework which computes advertisement sizes while significantly improving developer velocity.
 This framework **serves millions of queries per second**.

-I'm currently **seeking an internship** for the summer of 2023, so if I sound like a great match for your team, [let's get in touch](https://jonathan-xu.com/#contact)!

 - 🔭 I’m currently working on **highly performant backend code** at Google Ads!
 - 🔍 Last year, I worked with **Computer Vision/Machine Learning** and their applications in **LiDAR** at [Cepton](https://cepton.com)
 - 🔬 I'm currently researching using [ANTLR4](https://github.com/antlr/antlr4) Natural Language Processing to parse medication instructions!
 (Led by [Dr. Zhou](https://www.uclahealth.org/providers/li-zhou) and [Dr. Korf](https://web.cs.ucla.edu/~korf/))